pbrisbin/basil/README.md

 * I wanted it to be in ruby

 This way, all my coworkers can tinker with him too.
+It also made the skype integration easy by way of nfelger's gem.

 * It's not a very big wheel to reinvent

 The heart of basil is tiny (~150 sloc).
-The bulk of the project is the skype server and plugins -- both of which would need to be written from scratch anyway.
+This is not including the skype server and plugins which would've been written for a hubot fork anyway.

-* Aside from the github-workflow-specific plugins, hubot doesn't have much

-All the my-workflow-specific plugins would need to be written *somewhere* anyway.
-And writing plugins is so easy (I hope) that reproducing anything hubot offers shouldn't be difficult.
+* Hubot's not that special

+He's great, amazing, popular -- but he's not the first chat bot to be written or the only one in wide-use today.

-All this combined with the fact that I found this project interesting and fun to do from scratch and, well, there you go.
+Besides, I found this project interesting and fun to do from scratch.

+Hubot scripts and basil plugins share a simIliar structure (unintentional, I swear) so porting one to the other is much simpler than you'd expect.

 ## Installation

 *requires ruby 1.9 and the Skype setup is linux-only*

-1. Clone the repo and adjust `lib/basil/config.rb` to specify the type of server you want to use
+First, clone the repo and adjust `lib/basil/config.rb` to specify the type of server you want to use.
-2. Continue with server-specific instructions

 ### Cli

-1. Start `basil`
+1. Execute `./bin/basil`
 2. Type messages

 ### Skype